ApolloAuto/apollo/docs/Apollo_Fuel/Control_Auto_Tuning/README.md

 | `tuner_parameters.parameter` | (repeated message) Set as many parameters as the users need in the users' control configuration file.
 If the users set the **constant** property of the parameter, then the parameters will be treated as **Constant Parameter** and the set constant values will overwrite the default values in control configuration file; If the users set the **min** and **max** properties of the parameter, then the parameters will be treated as **Tuned Parameter** and the auto-tuning service will attempt to search the best parameter value through the range limited by **min** and **max** | The more the tuned parameters are, the more the optimization iteration step number (and the longer and slower auto-tuning process) may be needed |
 | `scenarios.id` | (repeated message) Set as many scenario IDs as the users need for the control performance evaluation in the parameter auto-tuning.
 Suggested IDs: **11014, 11015, 11016, 11017, 11018, 11019, 11020** | The users may also choose any available scenario ID from the public scenarios from the Apollo simulation platform.
 The more the scenario IDs are, the slower the auto-tuning process may be |
 | `dynamic_model` | Set as **ECHO_LINCOLN**, only if `git_info.repo` is set as the official Apollo repo | Ignored if the customized repo is used in `git_info.repo`|

+### Customized Dynamic Models Guidance

+If the users intend to use their own dynamic models in simulation, then please provide the forward-driving model at github **apollo/modules/control/conf/dynamic_model_forward.bin**; backward-driving model at github **apollo/modules/control/conf/dynamic_model_backward.bin**.
+Please refer to [Dynamic Model](../../Apollo_Fuel/Dynamic_Model/README.md) for guidance on how to generate the customized dynamic models

 ## Task Submission